 CFOs are now responsible for communicating the company’s value, building rapport with analysts and investors, and most importantly, maintaining trust and demonstrating integrity – in the finance and accounting function, the company and its numbers.
 But as important as this is, timely and accurate reporting has become quintessential for any business.

 CFO ROLE: Executive Team Member

-Meanwhile, the benefits of achieving “best-in-class” modern finance processes are profound for an organization.
+Meanwhile, the benefits of achieving “best-in-class” modern finance and accounting methodologies are profound for an organization.
 These organizations are typically able to deliver higher-value services at about half the cost of their average peers by redeploying their finance talent, transforming their service delivery model, and leveraging more effective technology capabilities.
 From an external perspective, these organizations typically enjoy higher customer satisfaction scores due to fewer billing issues.
 From an internal perspective, they benefit from improved cash flows due to a faster collection of receivables and slower disbursement of payables, they close their books in fewer days, deliver more accurate forecasts in less time resulting in better decisions, and are seen as trusted partners to the business.
 They have a clear understanding of how their work is connected to the company’s overall strategic goals.